 - 3. When Custody Records receives booking paperwork with money, they will open the bag to count the money.
 If the amount of money received is not in agreement with the paperwork, the Records Supervisor on duty will be notified immediately to verify the amount.
 If the difference is less than \$10.00, the Supervisor may make a correction.
-If the difference is more than \$10.00, the on-duty Lieutenant, shift supervisor or designee will be asked to verify the amount.
+If the difference is more than \$10.00, the on-duty shift supervisor or designee will be asked to verify the amount.
 If the disagreement cannot be resolved, a report will be completed. - 4.
+Funds on deposit in any inmate trust account may only be released, subject to submittal of a proper Money Release form, under the following conditions: - a.
+When releasing the funds to a bail bonds agent, for the purpose of processing bail. - b.
+Upon the inmate's release from custody, or transfer into the custody of another agency. - c.
+Upon the approval of the Chief of Custody Operations, or his designee, after submittal of a "hardship request".
+Hardship requests must be submitted on the proper form, and will not be processed without proper approval.

+CHAPTER 3 OPERATIONS • nmate Money and perty Page: 5 of 5 Revision Date: 6/2019 Review Date: 6/2020

-An inmate must sign a Money Release Form in order to release any money from their Inmate Trust Account while in-custody.
-When an deputy picks up a Money Release Form they will do the following: - a.
+- 5. An inmate must sign a Money Release Form in order to release any money from their Inmate Trust Account while in-custody.
+When a deputy picks up a Money Release Form they will do the following: - a.
 Verify the identity of the inmate requesting the release by checking the wristband; - b.
 Write their name and body number at the top of the form; and - c.
-Forward the completed Money Release form to Custody Records. - 5.
-If a Money Release form is signed by an inmate and properly verified by a deputy, any Custody Records clerk may process the money release.
+Forward the completed Money Release form to Custody Records. - 6.
+If a Money Release form is signed by an inmate, is properly verified by a deputy, and meets the release criteria, any Custody Records clerk may process the money release.
 Money will only be released to the person named by the inmate after proof of identification is made.
 The person processing the release will write in the number of the identification used, enter their name, body number and the date processed.
-Once the release is completed, the original Money Release form is placed in the Inmate's Custody Record File and the copy is returned to the inmate with a receipt.

-CHAPTER 3 OPERATIONS 340.
-Processing Inmate Money and Property Page: 5 of 5 Revision Date: 1/2017 Review Date: 1/2019

-6. When an inmate is released, Custody Records will issue the inmate an ATM debit card giving the individual access to their money, and place the card into the debit card pamphlet, along with the rest of the release paperwork.
+Once the release is completed, the original Money Release form is placed in the Inmate's Custody Record File and the copy is returned to the inmate with a receipt. - 7.
+When an inmate is released, Custody Records will issue the inmate an ATM debit card giving the individual access to their money, and place the card into the debit card pamphlet, along with the rest of the release paperwork.
 The deputy processing the release will provide the inmate with the card, and have him/her sign the appropriate release paperwork.
 If there is any disagreement over the amount by the inmate, it will be noted and the on-duty Lieutenant or designee will be notified immediately.
 If the disagreement cannot be resolved, a report will be completed.

-NOTE: If the inmate is to be released to another agency or institution, he will be issued a check for the proper amount.
+NOTE: If the inmate is to be released to another agency or institution, he/she will be issued a check for the proper amount.

 CHAPTER 3 OPERATIONS 341.
-Release Criteria
+Relea se Criteria

 Page 1 of 7 Revision Date: 1/2017 Review Date: 1/2019

 Issued By: Issued Date: Effective Date:

-1 thy 1.
+1- thy 1/4973

 Chief Custody Deputy

-Related Orders: PC § 853.5, 853.6, 849 (b), 825, 1269b(g); P&P § 340
+Related Orders: PC § 853.5, 853.6, 849 (b), 825 , 1269b(g); P&P § 340